Tips to Maintain Your Wood Deck

 • Shovel snow off your deck as soon as possible.

-• Professionally clean new decks to kill any mold spores in the wood and remove any surface impurities that could prevent sealing products from penetrating your deck.
+• Professionally clean new decks to kill mold spores in the wood and remove any surface impurities that could prevent sealing products from penetrating your deck.
 Wait 60 days before you have it sealed with a waterproof sealer.

 • Make repairs as soon as you notice them.
 If you remove rotted boards in time, you won’t have to replace the whole deck

-• Never use chlorine bleach when cleaning your wood deck; this will strip your natural wood of its color.
+• Never use chlorine bleach when cleaning your wood deck; this will strip your natural wood of color.

 1. Remove Debris From Your Deck Regularly